rontarrant/tkoop/_posts/2021-08-10-0002-python-font-installation.md

 	pkg search tkinter

-In this step, the example command is for a specific version of *Python* and *tkinter*, but if enough time has passed since the publishing of this post, you may be dealing with a more up-to-date version.
-In that case, the previous command will tell you which version is available.
+In this next step (below) the command shown is for the version of *Python* and *tkinter* I found while testing these installation procedures on my computer.
+But if enough time has passed since the publishing of this post, you may have a more up-to-date version to deal with.
+In that case, the previous command (above) will tell you which version that is.
 Simply do the substitution before you install it with:

 	pkg install py39-tkinter-3.9.1_6

 ### Linux

 Chances are, you’re using a *Debian/Ubuntu*-based *Linux* release.
 If so, you’re likely familiar with `apt`.
 If you’re using *SUSE Linux* or another distro that doesn’t use `apt`, you may have to build *Python* from source and that’s beyond the scope of this blog.
 However, in a case like that, you likely don’t need me to explain how to install *Python*, anyway.
-If you do, though, I refer you to this page on <a href="https://realpython.com/installing-python/" target="_blank">Real Python</a> and we’ll talk again in a few hours once you’re finished.
+If you do, though, I refer you to this page on <a href="https://realpython.com/installing-python/#how-to-install-on-opensuse" target="_blank">Real Python</a> and we’ll talk again in a few hours once you’re finished.

 Getting back to the subject at hand...

 To install using the `apt` package manager...

 - hook up the repository:
-	`sudo add-apt-repository ppa:deadsnakes/ppa`
+	- `sudo add-apt-repository ppa:deadsnakes/ppa`
 - make sure everything’s up to date:
-	`sudo apt-get update`
+	- `sudo apt-get update`
 - find the latest Python (without venturing out onto the bleeding edge):
-	`sudo apt-cache search python`
+	 - `sudo apt-cache search python`
-- install it:
-	`sudo apt-get install python3.x python3-pip`

-And, of course, substitute the actual minor version for the `x`.
+- install it (and, of course, substitute the actual minor version for the `x`):
+	- `sudo apt-get install python3.x python3-pip`

 ### MacOS

 Just download and install.
 That’s it.

+Well, one other thing you'll likely want to do is add *Python* to the system path.
+This means you can simply type `python <script>.py` to launch a script instead of typing the entire installation path name.
+Here's a step-by-step procedure:

+- open a *Terminal*,
+- type this command:
+	- `sudo nano /etc/paths`
+	- type your password when asked,
+- (contents of the `PATH` variable will appear), so
+- at the end of this list, type the full path of the *Python* install directory,
+- `Ctrl + X` to quit, and
+- `Y` to save the changes.

 ## Configure an Alias